 Choosing Communication Tools and Protocols

 Pick tools that fit your team’s needs.
 Slack or Microsoft Teams work well for quick chats.
-Use email for longer messages.
+Use email for longer messages, but use a personal email signature to add a professional touch.
 Video calls are great for face-to-face talks.

 Set up a project management tool like Jira or Trello.
 This helps track tasks and progress.